reyabreu/reyabreu.github.io/ksp/scrapbook.md

    Orbital Speed 1 009.81 m/s
    Orbital Period 1 Kerbin Sidereal Day (5h 59m 9.425s)
 ```
+* **SAS**: Stability Augmentation System, a form pf automated flight control assistance that allows for easier piloting of a vessel.
+When enabled (and depending of the capabilities of the chosen command module) it can adjust vessel flight inputs automatically, so the craft maintain a chosen attitude.

 * **SOI** (Sphere of Influence): indicates the spherical space around a celestial body in which it has sole gravitational influence on a craft or any other object.
   The dev team chose to simplify effects to a single body at a given point for feasible in-game path calculations instead of n-body influence experienced in the real world.
 Even despite the exact solvability of all path equations, calculating them in-game gives unexpectedly changing and struggling trajectories.